 - Take Care of Texas Guide to Yard Care (GI-028) – Helps you maintain a healthy yard, save money, and take care of our state's varied landscapes.

 - Outdoor Burning in Texas (RG-049) – This guide helps interpret the Outdoor Burning Rule, Title 30, Texas Administrative Code, Sections 111.201-211, for the general public, the regulated community, and state and local officials.

 In addition to offering information on planning and funding for MSW, the TCEQ offers communities technical assistance for household hazardous waste collections.

-This Web-based course from the Federal Emergency Management Agency (FEMA) is designed for the general public.
+- Household Hazardous Materials: A Guide for Citizens – This Web-based course from the Federal Emergency Management Agency (FEMA) is designed for the general public.
 It is an introduction to household hazardous materials and includes ways to protect family members from injury or death.